 Boyd Gaming is one of the country's leading casino operators.
 The company operates more than 20 gaming entertainment properties located in Nevada and several other US states.
 Besides Nevada, Boyd Gaming has casinos in Illinois, Indiana, Iowa, Kansas, Louisiana, Mississippi, and New Jersey.
 Most of the company's properties are sprawling resort hotels that feature pools, full casinos, restaurants, shops, and on-site entertainment options for guests.
 In addition to its casinos, Boyd Gaming owns and operates a travel agency in Hawaii.
 Boyd Gaming was established in 1974.

-The company operates in four segments: Las Vegas Locals, Downtown Las Vegas, Midwest and South and Atlantic City.
-Its Las Vegas Locals segment consists of six casinos which include Gold Coast Hotel and Casino; The Orleans Hotel and Casino; Sam's Town Hotel and Gambling Hall, and Suncoast Hotel and Casino.
+The company's Las Vegas Locals segment accounted for 28% of revenue during fiscal 2015.
+It consists of six casinos which include Gold Coast Hotel and Casino; The Orleans Hotel and Casino; Sam's Town Hotel and Gambling Hall, and Suncoast Hotel and Casino.

 Sales and Marketing

 The company's advertising and marketing promotion costs were about $33 million in fiscal 2015.
 Boyd works to build loyalty with locals since the casinos that are not on the Las Vegas Strip are not as popular with tourists and convention attendees.